Nov 08, 2016

 Engaging Diverse Communities in Disaster Resilience

-Authors: Maria Estrada
+By: Maria Estrada

 Editor’s Note: Several FAC Net members have expressed interest in learning how they can better engage all of the communities that they serve, including immigrants, racial minorities, and English as a Second Language populations.
 To understand what’s at stake, see this post about the 2014 and 2015 Washington wildfires.
 FAC Net staff asked The Nature Conservancy’s Maria Estrada to help us identify key issues and promising approaches to engaging diverse communities in disaster resilience.
 To kickoff this project, Estrada shares her best practices from working with a group in Salt Lake City focused on preparing for earthquakes.